solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/common/instructions/00-setup-cosmos-db.md

     Review the output and locate the role definition named **Cosmos DB Built-in Data Contributor**.
 The output contains the unique identifier of the role definition in the `name` property.
 Record this value as it is required to use in the assignment step later in the next step.

 1. You are now ready to assign yourself to the **Cosmos DB Built-in Data Contributor** role definition.
-Enter the following command at the prompt, making sure to replace the `<RESOURCE_GROUP_NAME>`, `<COSMOS_DB_ACCOUNT_NAME>`, and `<PRINCIPAL_OBJECT_ID>` tokens.
+Enter the following command at the prompt, making sure to replace the `<RESOURCE_GROUP_NAME>` and `<COSMOS_DB_ACCOUNT_NAME>` tokens.

     > &#128221; In the command below, the `role-definition-id` is set to `00000000-0000-0000-0000-000000000002`, which is the default value for the **Cosmos DB Built-in Data Contributor** role definition.
 If the value you retrieved from the `az cosmosdb sql role definition list` command differs, replace the value in the command below before execution.
+The `az ad signed-in-user show` command retrieves the object ID of the signed-in Entra ID user.

     ```bash
-    az cosmosdb sql role assignment create --resource-group "<RESOURCE_GROUP_NAME>" --account-name "<COSMOS_DB_ACCOUNT_NAME>" --role-definition-id "00000000-0000-0000-0000-000000000002" --principal-id "<PRINCIPAL_OBJECT_ID>" --scope "/"
+    az cosmosdb sql role assignment create --resource-group "<RESOURCE_GROUP_NAME>" --account-name "<COSMOS_DB_ACCOUNT_NAME>" --role-definition-id "00000000-0000-0000-0000-000000000002" --principal-id $(az ad signed-in-user show --query id -o tsv) --scope "/"
     ```

 1. When the command finishes running, you will be able to run code locally to insert interact with data stored into the your Cosmos DB NoSQL database.